Simran-0024/Python-Internship-Tasks/README.md

 * The work list is updated in real time based on user actions.
 * If the work list is empty, the program immediately notifies the user.

-1. The player chooses 5 chances.
-2. The computer picks a random number.
-3. The player starts guessing, receiving hints after each attempt.
-4. The game ends when the player guesses correctly, runs out of chances, or types `"exit"`.